openmobilehub/android-omh-auth/docs/advanced/Plugins.md

 }
 ```

-If you are not using the core plugin the you can always pass the path manually to the provider like this:
+If you are not using the core plugin then you can always pass the path manually to the provider like this:

 ```kotlin
 val omhAuthProvider = OmhAuthProvider.Builder()